How to Protect Seniors from Scams: A Simple Guide for Families

 Understanding senior scam risks

-FBI data shows elder fraud cases jumped 14% in 2023.
-Scammers are using more sophisticated tactics that target specific vulnerabilities.
+The trend is moving the wrong way.
+FBI data shows elder fraud cases climbed 14% in 2023, driven by increasingly sophisticated tactics aimed at very specific vulnerabilities.

 Why seniors are common targets